sai-educ/math-vocab/README.md

 2. Add rate limiting (Vercel firewall rules, or Cloudflare on the Worker route).
 3. **The durable fix:** make the endpoint take a word id (`{"termId":
    "k-cc-count"}`) instead of free text, and build the sentence server-side from `vocab_data.json`.
-It could then only ever say one of 189 fixed things, which also makes the audio cacheable and nearly free.
+It could then only ever say one of a fixed set of things, which also makes the audio cacheable and nearly free.
 This needs changes in `server.js`, `api/tts.js`, `fish-audio-worker.js` and `src/tts.js`.

 Also prefer a key limited to the free `s2.1-pro-free` model, so a leak cannot